Yurimurda/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+## To allow a server to store information about a client.
+This persistent data can then be used across multiple requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+## It encrypts the password in a manner that cannot be interpreted except by the database

 - [ ] What does bcrypt do to slow down attackers?

+## The password is hashed and salted, making it uninterpretable to outside eyes

 - [ ] What are the three parts of the JSON Web Token?

+## The Header, payload, and signature

 ## Minimum Viable Product